Hadrians Wall and Crag Lough

 Copyright © Don Brownlow Borders Photography

-a small lowland plateau just to the south of
+on a small lowland plateau just to the south of Berwick-upon-Tweed.

-northern approaches to the National Park and would, with
+would dominate the northern approaches to the National Park and would,

 For centuries, Northumberland was a lawless frontier where 'reivers' raided, robbed and killed, reducing the region to penury.
 Now Northumberland is under threat again.
 The reivers now wear suits and are armed with laptops and document cases rather than spears and broadswords.
 But their intent is the same - a quick killing with no regard to the land, the local people or their livelihoods.